 The second stanza begins with the introduction of humankind into the text.
 Wordsworth’s speaker is working on a comparison between the way that humans exist in the world and the things they value.

 This stanza begins with the speaker stating that “we,” meaning humankind, are “Far different” than the moon.
 “We” are a “froward race.”
-This is another word which is no longer in common use.
+This is another word that is no longer in common use.
 “Froward” refers to someone who is difficult to deal with, or is contrary, often taking an opposite or defensive stance.
 Humans are described in this manner.
-They are troublesome, difficult to control and impossible to understand.
+They are troublesome, difficult to control, and impossible to understand.
 That being said, the speaker does make an attempt to categorize the lives of humankind.

 There are “Thousands’ who became rich through “Fortune’s grace” alone.
 It was not due to any of their own ability that they came into money.
 These same people, who should celebrate their circumstances, are instead “sullen” in manner.
 They remain at a slow “pace” as they make their way through life.
-There is nothing about them which is at all thankful for the lives they were given.
+There is nothing about them that is at all thankful for the lives they were given.

 The speaker continues on to call these men and women “Ingrates,” or ungrateful people, who “wear a smileless face” every day of the year.